Starfishhh02/Arkmind_Assessment/README.md

 4. Delete Existing Item: A button to delete an item with confirmation
 5. Create Item: A form to add a new item

+In this development;
+1. MySQL is used as the database
+2. Axios is used to interact with the backend
+3. Frontend File > App.tsx (layout), App.css (design)
+4. Backend File > config.php (CRUD)

 Pre-Configuration
 1. Install XAMPP
 2. Download this zip folder and unzip it